 2. Upload the following documents via the Documents Upload page

-CV of the applicant and/or the research partner, unless the applicant is a permanent member of the institute's staff.
-Make sure your resume includes the following details: ◦ Academic degree of the applicant and his rank and the name of the institution where he works / studies. ◦ Details about education and academic degrees ◦ In cases of joint research the details of the partner researcher should be added:
+CV of the applicant and/or the research partner, unless the applicant is Institute faculty.
+The resume must include the following details: - Academic degree of the applicant and the name of the affiliated institution. - Relevant skills of the applicant and the co-researcher (e.g., knowledge of languages or software required to carry out the research, etc.).

-Academic degree and degree, including the name of the institution where he / she works / studies.

-Details about education and academic degrees.

-Special skills of the applicant and the co-researcher necessary to carry out the research (knowledge of languages or software required to carry out the research, etc.).

 List of publications of the applicant and the partner researchers, starting with the latest publications.
-The publications related to the requested research topic should be marked with an asterisk
+The publications related to the requested research topic should be marked with an asterisk.

-Description of the study: Describe in detail the proposed study.
-Present the main issues that the proposed research addresses and the expected research contribution from the proposed work (citing relevant publications).
-The description in the study should include a methodological chapter that will discuss the methods and techniques of work that will be used.
+Description of the study: Describe in detail the proposed study (up to 6 pages).
+Present the main issues that the proposed research addresses and the expected contribution, citing relevant publications.
+The description should discuss the methodology involved.
 If the proposed research includes fieldwork, a map / plan must be attached in which the size of the excavation area and its location on the site can be seen.

 Only graduate and postgraduate students are required to add: